 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of June to August 2018, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
-From these surveys, a total of 771.98 km of survey effort was collected, with 96.8% of the total survey effort being conducted under favourable weather
+During the period of June to August 2019, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
+From these surveys, a total of 785.23 km of survey effort was collected, with 96.0% of the total survey effort being conducted under favourable weather

 - conditions (i.e. Beaufort Sea State 3 or below with good visibility).
-Among the two areas, 287.18 km and 484.80 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
-The total survey effort conducted on primary lines was 567.73 km, while the effort on secondary lines was 204.25 km.
-Survey effort conducted on both primary and secondary lines were considered as on-effort survey data.
+Among the two areas, 287.33 km and 497.90 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
+The total survey effort conducted on primary lines was 577.21 km, while the effort on secondary lines was 208.02 km.
+Survey effort conducted on both primary and secondary lines were considered to be on-effort survey data.
 A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys conducted between June and August 2018, seven groups of 17 Chinese White Dolphins were sighted, with the summary table of the dolphin sightings shown in Annex II.
-Six of the seven dolphin sightings were made during on-effort search, while four of the six on-effort dolphin sightings were made on primary lines. - 3.1.5.
+During the six sets of monitoring surveys conducted between June and August 2019, only four groups of eight Chinese White Dolphins were sighted, with the summary table of dolphin sightings shown in Annex II.
+Three of the four dolphin sightings were made during on-effort search, with two of them being made on primary lines. - 3.1.5.
 In addition, all dolphin groups were sighted in NWL, and no dolphin was sighted at all in NEL.
-In fact, since August 2014, only two sightings of two lone dolphins were made respectively in NEL during HKLR03 monitoring surveys.
+In fact, since August 2014, only two sightings of two lone dolphins were made in NEL during HKLR03 monitoring surveys.